therapy

 Once all addictions are decriminalized by this landmark act, Mandie suddenly finds that the only way to make a living in this burning land is to join the ranks of those answering the call for “a million new mental health workers.”

-But listening to the mental health concerns of the masses does come with its own price.
+But hearing the mental health concerns of the masses comes with a price.

 this is your brain on mental healthcare